MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ![Figure  - Overview of AutoML Run Operations ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_1.png)

- AutoML Execution with multiple models & their hyperparameters
+ AutoML Execution with multiple models & their hyperparameters resulting in the best model 'best_automl_model.pkl' file in the selection and further deployment phase.

 <b>Overview of the `automl` settings and configuration used</b>